AdaCore/training_material/courses/rust_essentials/170_iterators/04-helper_methods.rst

   * Pipeline runs only when needed

-* Imperative vs iterator implementation
+* Imperative vs. iterator implementation

   * :rust:`for` loop